M. Elena Renda

 M. Elena Renda's picture

-Visiting Scholar
+Visiting Researcher

 Research Projects: MIT Institute of Data, System, and Society

-Research Interests: Social Mobility Sharing
+Research Interests: Sustainability of EV Ubiquitous Transition, Privacy and Security, Social Mobility Sharing